-Elizabeth knew without doubt that Mary was the mother of the Lord Immanuel and that he was fully deserving to wear the priestly swaddling bands because both Mary and Joseph were of the lineage of King David.
-While preparing for the census trip to Bethlehem, Mary would have packed these distinguishing bands precisely for the purpose of swaddling her newborn son.
+Elizabeth knew without doubt that Mary was the mother of the Lord Immanuel and that he was fully deserving to wear the priestly swaddling bands.
+Joseph was of the lineage of King David ~ Mary, while definitely of the priestly line of Aaron, may also have been of David's line on the maternal side.
+While preparing for the census trip to Bethlehem, Mary would have packed these distinguishing bands given by her cousin precisely for the purpose of swaddling her newborn son.

 Some say that Mary herself embroidered swaddling bands with symbols of the tribe of Judah, to be used to bind her hand with Joseph’s in the betrothal ceremony.
 Afterwards, these bands would be saved to swaddle their infant children, thus identifying them as being of their family.
 However, I could find no evidence in my internet search to support the use of such handfasting in Jewish wedding tradition.

 John D. Keyser of hope-of-israel.org maintains that the act of using salt and swaddling clothes on the child proves that Joseph, not God’s Spirit, is the true and natural father of Jesus.
 He indicates that ancient middle eastern custom dictates that a child not salted and swaddled is an illegitimate child.
 Only those infants whose parents are known and accepted in the local community are salted and swaddled.
 Therefore, Joseph must be the true father of Jesus.